Kardashian’s Ex Lamar Odom Filming His Own Reality Show Fresh Out Of Rehab

 However, these days, Khloe Kardashian seems to be a bit busy with her new NBA star boyfriend, Cleveland Cavaliers player Tristan Thompson.

 Is Kardashian going for the newer model of Lamar Odom?
-25-year-old Tristan Thompson and Khloe Kardashian looked quite cozy together over the holidays in Ohio together.
+Twenty-five-year-old Tristan Thompson and Khloe Kardashian looked quite cozy together over the holidays in Ohio together.

 Happy New Year!!!
 May you always be surrounded by the love you are deserving of!
 May Gods blessings continue to rain on us all! ❤️